 Its a good idea to take your superannuation account with you to any new job you get.
 You have the right to chose your own fund to which your employer must then contribute.
 If you already have multiple accounts from different jobs, you can consolidate them through the Australian Taxation Office.

-Alex is 19 and works at a bakery in the city.
-He usually only works a couple of hours on the weekend and earns around $400 per month.
-This month Alex was asked to fill in for a sick co-worker throughout the week as well as doing his regular weekend shifts.
-Due to the additional hours, he ended up earning around $750 for this month's work but when he got his payslip it showed that his employer hadn't made any super contributions for him.
+Alex is 17 and works at a bakery in the city.
+He usually only works 2-3 hours on the weekend.
+Over the summer break Alex was asked to fill in for a sick co-worker throughout the week as well as doing his regular weekend shifts.
+Due to the additional hours, for one of the weeks he ended up working 33 hours.
+But when he got his payslip it showed that his employer hadn't made any super contributions for him.

 This is not okay.
-Pay slips have to show superannuation payments and Alex is over 18 and earned more than $450 for the month so, according to the Superannuation Guarantee, he is entitled to a superannuation contribution from his employer.
+Pay slips have to show superannuation payments.
+Alex, who is under 18, should receive super contribution when working over 30 hours a week, according to the Superannuation Guarantee.
 Unpaid superannuation is a common example of wage-theft.